bogeeee/restfuncs/examples/express-and-vite-with-authentication/readme.md

 ### Development
+Security is disabled.
 ```bash
 npn run dev
 ```

-Or `npn run dev:faster_but_without_rtti` which reloads faster and should still be good enough for your usual development needs.
+Or `npn run dev:faster_no_typeInfo` which reloads faster and should still be good enough for your usual development needs.

-_The dev script might look a bit strange but these routes work you through the CommonJS / ESM / typescript / transformer / with_proper_debugging  jungle ;)_
+_The starter script might look a bit strange but these routes work you through the CommonJS / ESM / typescript / transformer / with_proper_debugging  jungle.
+Hope, we will get a version for bun and be relieved one day ;)_